hexa-org/policy/specs/IDQL-core-specification.md

 ---
 ## 3.0 Policy Environment

-In order to define policy, IDQL assumes a pre-defined set of assets where policy will be deployed and a set of Identity Providers that will constitute the subjects against which policy decisions are made.
+In order to define policy, IDQL assumes a pre-defined set of assets where policy will be deployed which are identified by an identifier.
+Similarly, IDQL assumes a set of Identity Providers that define the subjects against which policy decisions are made.
 In addition to project information, policy conditions MAY use contextual attributes to apply conditions against run time request information.

 ### 3.1 Project Context